JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 * Ensure that all the required SSO user profiles are associated with the app.
 * Copy the values of the app's SSO URL, issuer URL, and certificate.

->Alternatively to the manual app configuration, you can download the [XML metadata file](#saml-metadata) with the TeamCity configuration in __SAML Settings__ and upload it to your SSO profile.
+>Instead of configuring the app manually, you can download the [XML metadata file](#saml-metadata) with the TeamCity configuration in __SAML Settings__ and upload it to your SSO profile.

 After the app is created, proceed with configuring __SAML Settings__ in TeamCity: